Signalling (economics): Effectiveness of signaling through time

-In Fearon’s original models (Bargaining model of war) the model was simple in that a party would display their intentions, their intended audience would then interpret the signals and act upon them.
+In Fearon's original models (Bargaining model of war) the model was simple in that a party would display their intentions, their intended audience would then interpret the signals and act accordingly.
 Thus, creating a perfect scenario which validates the use of signaling.
-Later in works by Slantchev (2005), it was suggested that due to the nature of using military mobilization as a signal, despite having intentions to avoid war can increase tensions and thus both be a sunk cost and can tie the party’s hands.
+Later in works by Slantchev (2005), it was suggested that due to the nature of using military mobilization as a signal, despite having intentions to avoid war can increase tensions and thus both be a sunk cost and can tie the party's hands.
 Furthermore Yarhi-Milo, Kertzer and Renshon (2017) were able to use a more dynamic model to assess the effectiveness of these signals given varying cost levels and reaction levels.